Dr. William Bland

 Experience

-I bought my first computer, a ZX81, when I was nine years old, and have been programming various computers ever since then.
+I bought my first computer, a Sinclair ZX81, when I was nine years old, and have been programming computers ever since then.
 My experience includes:

-• Common Lisp, Javascript, Java, C and Python programming, bash shell scripting, all to an advanced level
+• Python, JavaScript, Java, C, and Common Lisp programming, all to a reasonably advanced level

-• Some Ruby, C++, actionscript and Scheme programming
+• Some Ruby, C++, Actionscript, Bash, Objective C and Scheme programming

-• Extensive use of Emacs, including ELisp programming
+• Extensive use of Emacs, including some ELisp programming

 • Working in a UNIX environment since 1995 (originally Sun Sparc and, from 1999, Linux)